'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 Aurora Borealis in Thingvellir national park, close to Reykjavik

-After the sunrise ends (which can be quite a long affair in Iceland's winter - over an hour!) we'll head out to see some of the other attractions of the area, especially its thundering waterfalls.
-For sunset we'll head east, shooting the renowned coastline of Reynisdrangar, later spending the night in a cosy hotel near the village of Vik.
+Early in the morning, about 2 hours before sunrise, we'll hop on our bus and head out to see two of Iceland's south coast's thundering waterfalls.
+For sunset we'll head east, shooting the renowned coastline of Reynisdrangar, later spending the night in a comfy hotel near the village of Vik.
 In the hotel we'll eat a delicious Icelandic dinner, to fill us after spending the day in the cold.

-Straight after breakfast we'll hop on a monster truck (also known as a super-jeep) and start a 6-hour extreme journey on terrain impassable otherwise.
-We'll visit Mýrdalsjökull glacier and its black ice, possibly exploring hidden ice caves and waterfalls.
+After having breakfast early in the morning, we'll hop on a monster truck (also known as a super-jeep) and start a full-day extreme journey on terrain impassable otherwise.
+Mýrdalsjökull Glacier is ever surprising with its diverse scenery, elusive ice caves and wintery atmosphere.
 When we return, a beautiful, filling dinner will be waiting at the hotel.
 By night, there is a chance of shooting the aurora borealis.

 An angel-shaped ice cave in the outskirts of Mýrdalsjökull glacier.
 This ice cave was accessible only through the use of super jeeps - but it was well worth it!